SVGMath overview

 NOTE: Earlier, I had a version that used <object> tags.
 It proved to be unsatisfactory because the user experience was "clunky" (especially on a phone) as the math fonts have to be loaded for every <object>.
 Overall, I now feel the image tag approach is best.

-The number of DOM elements required is least when using <img> or <object> tags (since we only require 2 for each piece of mathematics - a wrapper span and the one tag).
+The number of DOM elements required was least when using <img> or <object> tags (since we only require 2 for each piece of mathematics - a wrapper span and the one tag).

-Here I'm using <text> tags in the SVG once again (to keep things as small as possible), but the downside is that the fonts need to be called in every SVG embedded this way.
+I was using <text> tags in the SVG once again (to keep things as small as possible), but the downside is that the fonts need to be called in every SVG embedded this way.
 Browsers aren't bright enough to remember they've already accessed the font (even though Chrome's developer tools indicate the font is coming from the cache) so "download" it for each math item.
-So it indicates a huge resource load (6.8 MB) where in fact, the fonts are only loaded once.
+So it indicates a huge resource load (6.8 MB) where in fact, the fonts should only be loaded once.

-The number of DOM elements is about 1/20 of MathJax's and KaTeX's.
+The number of DOM elements was about 1/20 of MathJax's and KaTeX's when using <object>s.

 Finally

-The SVGMath demo page was chosen because it has many equations, and label tags (equation numbering), and links to tags (which MathJax can handle, KaTeX cannot yet).
+The content for the SVGMath demo page was chosen because it has many equations, and label tags (equation numbering), and links to tags (which MathJax can handle, and KaTeX cannot yet, but my version does).